This page explores the major elements we use for structuring and organizing a page.

 This Is a Selling Block

 Selling blocks include a nice, vertical photo on desktop, which changes to a horizontal version of the same photo on mobile.
 A picture element is required in order to serve different images depending on screen size.
-The two images are children elements of picture, and they need to follow the naming convention that states their width and height in pixels in the filename.
+The two images are children elements of a picture, and they need to follow the naming convention that states their width and height in pixels in the filename.

 For the image to be on the right, use the classes right33, right45 or right25, depending on how the design looks.
 For the image to be on the left, use left33, left45 or left25.

-Finally, because the image is large and floats, always put a clearfix element after the colfloat. clearfix makes sure that the next colfloat or wideblock does not touch the photo above it.
+Finally, because the image is large and floats, always put a clearfix element after the colfloat.
+Clearfix makes sure that the next colfloat or wideblock does not touch the photo above it.

-Since we’re selling, a call-to-action is usually present
+Since we’re selling, a call-to-action is usually presentContact Block

 There are many potential ways to use the Selling Block layout, such as the Contact Block, which is the standard way to present contact information for a page.
 The blockquote element is optional and is often used for messages from the director of a program.